Mahir33/HuafDebigreuhCompanyShop/README.md

 > eCommerce platform built with the MERN stack & Redux.

-This project was created for GCH-tr
+This project was created for HDC-tr

 ## Features